-Students who are absent from school without the knowledge and consent of their parents/guardians and the administration, or students who leave school during any session without the consent of the principal, shall be considered truant.
+Students absent from school without the knowledge and consent of their parents/guardians and the administration or students who leave school during any session without the principal's consent shall be considered truant.
 Students may also be considered truant if they have accumulated excessive unjustifiable absences, even with the consent of parents/guardians.
 School administrators and teachers are responsible for keeping records of student attendance.